gabriellegall/Python_Portfolio/README.md

 ## [Law of Large Numbers](https://github.com/gabriellegall/Python_Portfolio/blob/main/Law-of-large-numbers/law_of_large_numbers_animated.py)

 **Context** : the law of large numbers (LLN) states that, as a sample size grows, its average gets closer to the population average.
-Another way to express this rule is that the absolute deviation from the population average tends tends towards zero as the sample size grows.
+Another way to express this rule is that the absolute deviation from the population average tends towards zero as the sample size grows.

 **Script** : this script calculates the sample average of a Bernoulli variable for various sample sizes and plots the results in a dynamic time series.